Alejogb1/job-board/blog-data/how-can-developers-choose-their-docker-composeyml-file-in-devcontainer.md

 id: "how-can-developers-choose-their-docker-composeyml-file-in-devcontainer"
 ---

-Alright, let's talk about selecting docker-compose files within a devcontainer context.
+, let's talk about selecting docker-compose files within a devcontainer context.
 It’s a scenario I've faced numerous times, especially when dealing with projects that have distinct environment requirements for different features or stages of development.
 The challenge often comes down to maintaining flexibility without introducing unnecessary complexity to the development workflow.

 Essentially, the core issue stems from the fact that while `devcontainer.json` dictates how your development container is built and configured, it doesn't directly offer a mechanism to dynamically switch between multiple `docker-compose.yml` files.
-In many ways, this is a good thing, as the `devcontainer.json` file is focused on *the devcontainer* and not necessarily the entire development *environment*.
+In many ways, this is a good thing, as the `devcontainer.json` file is focused on _the devcontainer_ and not necessarily the entire development _environment_.
 The `docker-compose.yml` file sits at a different layer conceptually.

 My experience with this initially involved a large monorepo with several microservices, each needing its own slightly customized environment.
 Initially, we tried to cram everything into one massive `docker-compose.yml` file, using environment variables and conditional configurations.
 This quickly became unmanageable and difficult to debug.
 I quickly realized there had to be a better way.